AresMUSH/aresmush/plugins/idle/help/en/roster.md

 Use the character's web profile or the `sheet` and `bg` commands to view their stats and background.

-Claim a roster character through the web portal roster page, or log in with a guest character and use the `roster/claim` command.
+Claim a roster character through the web portal roster page, or log in and use the `roster/claim` command.
 You'll be given a temporary password for the character.

 `roster/claim <name>` - Claims a character.